PhilipSnows/quartz/content/_index.md

 1. Go to a main section;
 2. Skip quotes and memes if you hate fun;
-3. Read it or skip to new links at the end.
+3. Read the text or skip to new links at the end.

 ## The 10 Commandments
 The secret to survive as a F2P Player will be repeated a lot in this guide: **resource management.** Always.